Cook Islands Christmas Ideas: How to Spend Christmas in Rarotonga & the Cook Islands© CookIslandsPocketGuide.com

 Other Public Holidays in the Cook Islands

-Christmas is just one of several public holidays in the Cook Islands experienced throughout the year.
+Christmas is just one of several public holidays in the Cook Islands celebrated throughout the year.
 Other public holidays in Rarotonga and the Cook Islands include:

 • January 1 – New Year’s Day